bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Decimal literals can start with a zero (`0`) followed by another decimal digit, but If all digits after the leading `0` are smaller than 8, the number is interpreted as an octal number.
 Because this is not the case with `08` and `09`, JavaScript warns about it.

 Note that octal literals and octal escape sequences are deprecated and will present an additional deprecation warning.
-With ECMAScript 6 and later, the syntax uses a leading zero followed by a lowercase or uppercase Latin letter “O” (`0o` or `0O)`.
+With ECMAScript 6 and later, the syntax uses a leading zero followed by a lowercase or uppercase Latin letter "O” (`0o` or `0O)`.
 See the page about [lexical grammar](../lexical_grammar#octal) for more information.

 Examples
 --------